TNG/KernelSbom/README.md

   - [sbom_analysis/cmd_graph_visualization](sbom_analysis/cmd_graph_visualization/README.md) - Interactive visualization of the cmd graph
 - `testdata_generation` - Describes how the precompiled kernel builds in [KernelSbom-TestData](https://fileshare.tngtech.com/library/98e7e6f8-bffe-4a55-a8d2-817d4f3e51e8/KernelSbom-TestData/) were generated.

-The main contribution is the content of the `sbom` directory which eventually should be moved into the `linux/scripts/` directory in the official [linux](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/) kernel source tree.
+The main contribution is the content of the `sbom` directory which eventually should be moved into the `linux/scripts/` directory in the official [linux](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/) source tree.

 ## Development

-Activate the venv and install build dependencies
+Activate the venv and install build dependencies:
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate